-The Kansas Land and Military Installation Protection Act is designed to protect specific real properties and military installations in Kansas by prohibiting foreign principals from "countries of concern," such as China, Cuba, Iran, North Korea, Russia, and Venezuela, from acquiring interests in these properties.
-The bill mandates that these foreign entities must register any interest in real property near military installations and comply with reporting requirements to the attorney general.
-It also empowers the fusion center oversight board to modify the list of countries of concern and prohibits foreign principals from benefiting from economic development programs.
-Enforcement mechanisms include investigations by the attorney general for violations and civil forfeiture of property interests for non-compliance.
+The Kansas Land and Military Installation Protection Act seeks to protect specific real properties and military installations in Kansas by prohibiting foreign principals from "countries of concern," such as China, Cuba, Iran, North Korea, Russia, and Venezuela, from acquiring interests in these properties.
+The bill mandates that these foreign entities must register any interest in real property located within 100 miles of military installations by a specified deadline, with penalties for non-compliance that may include divestiture of property.
+The Attorney General is responsible for investigating violations, while Kansas State University must report on foreign land holdings annually.
+The act also empowers the fusion center oversight board to modify the list of foreign terrorist organizations, which can be classified as countries of concern.

 Statutes affected: As introduced: 58-2011